-Browse sites that offer high-quality, free-to-use images for your personal projects — like your blog — or commercial work.
+Browse sites that offer high-quality, free-to-use images for your personal projects — like your blog or website — or commercial work.

 For many of you, images are an integral part of your site.
-But sometimes, you might not have the right photograph to use for a post.
-As we’ve mentioned before, you can use the Creative Commons to search for images you need across the web, from Flickr to Wikimedia Commons, and source and attribute images that you find.
+But sometimes, you may not have the right photograph to use for a post or page.
+You can use the Creative Commons to search for images you need across the web, from Flickr to Wikimedia Commons, and source and attribute images that you find.
 There are also excellent online resources that compile high-resolution images that are free to use on your site.
 Let’s take a peek.

 A lot of stock photos out there are uninspiring, and this site wants to change that.
 A project by Allison Lehman and David Sherry, Death to the Stock Photo offers free monthly photos for your creative needs, personal or commercial.
 The pair shoots fresh, modern images, and then sends each new collection to their subscribers.
-Read their license for details.

 The Pattern Library offers vibrant patterns for download.
 Just scroll down the page to see each pattern “slide” over the last one — it’s a fun way to browse patterns.
 Many of the selections are colorful and bold, while there are more subtle options, which work well for those seeking custom backgrounds.